rexpository/Best-Control-Theory-Resources/README.md

 # useful-robotics-resources
-This is a series of the best pdfs for use with robots and can be applicable to vex or frc robotics autonomous routines.
+This is a series of the best pdfs for use with robotics programming.
+Applicable to both vex and frc autonomous routines.